-The hemispheric long wave pattern has been relatively fast moving in recent weeks.
+The hemispheric long wave pattern has remained stable in recent weeks.
 There are four main troughs.
-Currently the most significant troughs are near the longitudes of the southwest Indian Ocean, Western Australia, New Zealand, and South America.
+Currently the most significant troughs are near the longitudes of South Africa, the Indian Ocean, Western Australia, the south Pacific, and the southeast Pacific.

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 12 September to 16 September, 25 September to 29 September, and 30 September to 4 October.
-Rain events originating in the tropics and moving south are possible about 14 September to 18 September, 21 September to 25 September, and 27 September to 1 October.
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 8 August to 12 August, 21 August to 25 August, and 31 August to 4 September.
+Rain events originating in the tropics and moving south are possible about 28 July to 1 August.

-Over Western Australia the strongest cold fronts should occur about 12 September to 16 September, 24 September to 28 September, and 5 October to 9 October.
+Over Western Australia the strongest cold fronts should occur about 8 August to 12 August, 14 August to 18 August, and 29 August to 2 September.